johnnovak/nim-mod/README.md

 * Song length calculation with loop detection
 * Adjustable stereo width
 * Vim-inspired keyboard shortcuts (**SUPR IMPRTANT!!!!!11**)
-* Uses FMOD for audio playback (*just* for the audio---the playroutine is custom implemented)
+* Uses FMOD for audio playback (*just* for the audio—the playroutine itself is implemented in Nim from scratch!)

 ## Usage